 Initially, Tesco was enforcing a one-way system in its stores to further help with social distancing, but it’s recently got rid of this.

 - Find out more: how shopping attitudes have changed since lockdown

 3. Queuing for entry

-Large lines outside supermarkets are becoming the norm, as many chains introduce caps on the number of people allowed in store at one time, and ‘one in one out’ systems when stores are at capacity.
+Waiting in line to get into the supermarket is now the norm, with caps on the number of people allowed in stores at any time and ‘one in one out’ systems when stores are at capacity.

 Some chains have employed queue marshals to ensure social distancing is observed by everyone waiting to go in.

-Some stores have used floor tape or traffic cones to mark out where customers should stand while queuing.
+Many stores are also using floor tape or traffic cones to mark out where customers should stand while queuing.